imvincenth/Interlink/README.md

 # RingIn
 RingIn is a LinkedIn clone built for the characters in Lord of the Rings.
+Users are able to create an account and view their own profile.
+On their profile they can add and edit their work experience and education.

 Multi-stage sign up page
 ```